draggeta/blog/content/posts/2020/usb-c-device-wont-output-usb-c-monitor/index.md

 ## USB protocols and standards

 To find out why it wasn't working, I had to read quite a bit about how USB works.
 Below are the parts that are relevant for the problem or were confusing or surprising to me.
-If you're not interested to read any of that, skip to the [conclusion](#conclusion)
+If you're not interested in reading any of that, skip to the [conclusion](#conclusion)

 ### Data

 The protocol itself has change quite a bit from when it first launched in 1996.
 What surprised me was that since the original release of 1.0 through the 2.0 spec, the connections were half-duplex.
-It does explain why devices that connect multiple USB devices together are called hubs.
+It does explain why the concept of USB hubs exists.
 Since USB 3.0, the standard is full-duplex, just like all Ethernet standards since gigabit ethernet.

 Next, USB 3.1 was introduced.
 The new standard didn't exist side-by-side with USB 3.0, but superseded the 3.0 standard.
-What before the introduction was 3.0, became known as 3.1 Gen 1.
+What before was known as USB 3.0, became known as USB 3.1 Gen 1.
 The new standard also introduced a new variant, Gen 2, which supported up to 10 Gbit/s.

 The subsequently introduced USB 3.2 standard again superseded all previous 3.x standards.
 The new names and capabilities currently are: